China uses new tactic in campaign against Taiwan with spy accusations

 Taiwan has taken particular umbrage at what it says are obvious inaccuracies in some of China's accusations, including that one of the accused spies previously worked for a former chairman of the ruling Democratic Progressive Party (DPP), Cho Jung-tai.
 Cho says he did not know the man.

-It has not been possible to reach any of the suspected spies for comment, and unclear if they have been permitted legal representation.
+It has not been possible to reach any of the suspected spies for comment, though Zhu Fenglian, spokeswoman for China's Taiwan Affairs Office, said they had been provided with lawyers and investigations carried out in accordance with the law.

-China's Taiwan Affairs Office did not respond to a request for comment.
+The DPP had "stepped up their collusion with external anti-China forces, frequently creating incidents", she added, calling on it to stop "harming the overall interests of the Chinese people".

+The arrests have raised concerns in Taiwan about safety of its people in China.

-Wang Ting-yu, a senior DPP lawmaker who sits on parliament's foreign affairs and defence committee, said the cases should serve as a warning to Taiwanese wishing to visit China.
+"Think of the risks," said Wang Ting-yu, a senior DPP lawmaker who sits on parliament's foreign affairs and defence committee.

 (Reporting by Ben Blanchard; Additional reporting by Ryan Woo in Beijing Editing by Robert Birsel)